midas(1) midas(1)

 transforms into the "xg" transforms that are suitable for transforming

 the whole image stack into alignment.
-In this mode, midas displays the
+In this mode, Midas displays the

 reference section without transforming it, and any changes in transfor-